seai-lab/TorchSpatial/README.md

 2. Please **update the paths** in [paths.py](https://github.com/seai-lab/TorchSpatial/blob/main/main/paths.py) to reflect the locations of the datasets on your system accurately.

 ## Geo-Bias Score
 We have another repository specifically designed for geo-bias calculations: [PyGBS](https://github.com/seai-lab/PyGBS/tree/main).
 In this repository, we support more geo-bias scores than described in the TorchSpatial paper.
-Notice that the **base geo-bias score** and **relative geo-bias score** discussed in the current TorchSpatial paper are renamed as the _Unmarked SSI_ and _Marked SSI_ respectively, in order to provide more information on how these different geo-bias scores are defined and computed differently.

 ## Results
 Table 1: The Top1 classification accuracy of different models on 7 geo-aware image classification datasets in LocBench benchmark.
 GPT-4V is tested with zero-shot settings, and * indicates that we resample 100 images from each dataset's test/validation set except BirdSnap and Birdsnap† whose whose test sets are used for evaluation.
 "Avg" column indicates the average performance of each model on all five species recognition datasets. **Bold** indicates the best models in Group B and C.